Shankar Sastry: Biography

 Sastry was elected a member of the National Academy of Engineering in 2001 and the American Academy of Arts and Sciences (AAAS) in 2004.
-He also received the President of India Gold Medal in 1977, the IBM Faculty Development award for 1983-1985, the NSF Presidential Young Investigator Award in 1985 and the Eckman Award of the American Automatic Control Council in 1990, the Ragazzini Award for Distinguished Accomplishments in teaching in 2005, an M. A. (honoris causa) from Harvard in 1994, Fellow of the IEEE in 1994, the distinguished Alumnus Award of the Indian Institute of Technology in 1999, the David Marr prize for the best paper at the International Conference in Computer Vision in 1999, an honorary doctorate from the KTH Royal Institute of Technology in 2007, and the C.L.
+He also received the President of India Gold Medal in 1977, the IBM Faculty Development award for 1983-1985, the NSF Presidential Young Investigator Award in 1985 and the Eckman Award of the American Automatic Control Council in 1990, the John R. Ragazzini Award for Distinguished Accomplishments in teaching in 2005, an M. A. (honoris causa) from Harvard in 1994, Fellow of the IEEE in 1994, the distinguished Alumnus Award of the Indian Institute of Technology in 1999, the David Marr prize for the best paper at the International Conference in Computer Vision in 1999, an honorary doctorate from the KTH Royal Institute of Technology in 2007, and the C.L.
 Tien Award for Academic Leadership in 2010.
 He has been a member of the Air Force Scientific Advisory Board from 2002-5 and the Defense Science Board in 2008 among other national boards.
 He is currently on the corporate board of HCL Technologies (India) and co-directs the C3.ai Digital Transformation Institute.
-Currently, He is serving as the Chancellor of the Plaksha University, Mohali.
-He is on the Scientific Advisory Boards of Interwest LLC, GE Software, and Eriksholm.
+Currently, He is serving as the chancellor of the Plaksha University, Mohali.
+He is on the scientific advisory boards of Interwest LLC, GE Software, and Eriksholm.
 He is ranked top 30 among electrical-engineering researchers worldwide.